BlueCattleSoft/BlueCattleSoft/README.md

 I am primarily interested in programming software to create things.
 I am proficient in Java and Python, and currently, I am learning JavaScript.

-That's all i have to say for the moment.
+That's all I have to say for the moment.
 Thank you for reading.

 I look forward to hearing from you soon.